boyuanx/ASKii_Swift/README.md

 ## Usage example

-Simply login with your USC email.
+Simply login with your USC email or gain read-only access as a guest.

 ## Contribute